-How Umar Khalid became one of the most prominent faces of dissent in Modi’s India
+The price that Umar Khalid is paying for dissenting in Modi’s India

 Police pinned Khalid as a “ringleader,” despite ample evidence that Mishra had whipped up his followers.
 A month after many of the arrests, the charges against Khalid and the 17 other activists were updated to include offenses under UAPA.

 Khalid was detained on September 13, 2020.
-The next month, the Delhi High Court rejected his appeal for bail, declaring that the charges against him were “prima facie true”.
+In October 2022, the Delhi High Court rejected his appeal for bail, declaring that the charges against him were “prima facie true”.
 As proof, they pointed to the fact that Khalid was in a WhatsApp group set up by a student activist who had also been charged with conspiracy and was still in prison.

 The court’s decision affirmed what human rights defenders have said all along about India’s terror law: that the charge is the punishment.